mjrusso/mountain/README.md

 screenwriting.

-Fountain is awesome, but it can be somewhat cumbersome to use in practice because the vast majority of [Fountain apps](http://fountain.io/apps) assume that the entire screenplay is housed in a single file.
+Fountain is awesome, but it can be somewhat cumbersome to use in practice because most [Fountain apps](http://fountain.io/apps) assume that the entire screenplay is housed in a single file.

-This means that if you're storing your screenplay in multiple files (say, a file per scene or sequence), then you're likely fighting an uphill battle against your screenwriting software.
+If you're storing your screenplay in multiple files (say, a file per scene or sequence), then you're likely fighting an uphill battle against your screenwriting software.

 This isn't Fountain's fault — it's just a markup language, and file organization is a higher-level concern.